Prosple Partner General Terms

 (a) has the authority to enter into and perform it obligations under these Terms and that these Terms are a legal, valid and binding agreement; and

 (b) will comply at all times with applicable Laws.

-(a) Client acknowledges that Content on the Platform may incorporate open source software or other third party content, and that while Prosple will use commercially reasonable endeavours to ensure that Content is accurate, complete and reliable, Prosple is not responsible for the accuracy, quality, integrity or reliability of any Content.
+(a) The Partner acknowledges that Content on the Platform may incorporate open source software or other third party content, and that while Prosple will use commercially reasonable endeavours to ensure that Content is accurate, complete and reliable, Prosple is not responsible for the accuracy, quality, integrity or reliability of any Content.

-(b) To the extent permitted by Law (including the Australian Consumer Law if applicable), Prosple does not give any representation or warranty as to the reliability, accuracy or completeness of any Content or the Platform, including open source software, and Prosple will have no responsibility or liability to Client or any other person arising from or in connection with any error, defect or inaccuracy in any Content or the Platform.
+(b) To the extent permitted by Law (including the Australian Consumer Law if applicable), Prosple does not give any representation or warranty as to the reliability, accuracy or completeness of any Content or the Platform, including open source software, and Prosple will have no responsibility or liability to the Partner or any other person arising from or in connection with any error, defect or inaccuracy in any Content or the Platform.